 What you need to know to avoid Lyme disease and other illnesses from ticks.

-Try these 13 herbs to keep the doctor away and ailments at bay.
-Dr. Duke reccomends herbs that can help lower your cholestoral, boost your immune system, detoxify your liver and much more.
+James A. Duke, Ph.D. shares information on 13 powerhouse herbal remedies for good health.
+Dr. Duke recommends herbs that can help lower your cholestoral, boost your immune system, detoxify your liver and much more.
 Originally published as "Herbs for Good Health" April/May 2003 MOTHER EARTH NEWS.

-Discover natural remedies for sunburns, including aloe, cucumber, calendula, witch hazel and more.
+Discover natural sunburn remedies from your garden, including aloe vera, cucumber, calendula, witch hazel and eggplant.

 Learn more about alternative medicine and natural remedies for treating and healing back pain naturally.

 James Duke, Ph.D. explains how to use these natural remedies for arthritis pain, includes information on which herb helps with inflamation, pain, helpful antioxidants and herbal recipes.
 Originally published as "Relieve Arthritis Pain With Nettle" February/March 2002 MOTHER EARTH NEWS.

 Take the challenge out of using eye drops.
 These tips for applying eye drops will ensure you won't blink or waste a drop if you follow this foolproof method.
 Originally published as "Easy on the Eye Drops" February/March 2002 MOTHER EARTH NEWS.

 The other cholesterol problem few people know about.
 Control homocysteine levels and heart disease using these five vitamins along with healthy eating habits.
 Originally published as "Another Cholesterol?"
 December 2001/January 2002 MOTHER EARTH NEWS.